mifortin/MeowCode_For_Unity/README.md

 Do use source control, do keep backups.
 I accidentally wiped some of my C# files while developing this tool.

+# Enabling
+In Unity, this plugin will add a "MeowCode" menu.
+Click "Enable"; then change a file.
+On recompile, new code will be generated.

+If a compile error happens, turn off the system and resolve the issue.
+Compile errores prevent the plugin from compiling updates and the old version will emit code putting the project in a very bad state of "impossible to fix unless disabled".

 # Features
 ## IAutoDisposable